‘Social housing’ measure Initiative 135 in hands of Seattle voters

 A local group of low-income housing developers has opposed the measure, saying it would be redundant with existing public housing authorities that are primarily funded through the U.S. Department of Housing and Urban Development.

-Ballots must be mailed or placed in a drop box by February 14.
+Ballots must be postmarked or placed in a drop box by Feb.
+14.